caikit/caikit-computer-vision/examples/runtime/README.md

     ) -> ObjectDetectionResult:
 ```

 Where `image_pil_backend.PIL_SOURCE_TYPES` is a union of types that can be resolved into a PIL image, one of which is `bytes`.
 As such, the `.run()` declaration is compatible with the task declaration; because of the way the task is defined, the runtime expects `inputs` to be of type `bytes`, with `threshold` as an optional float parameter.
-This is exactly what is defined in the `objectdetectiontaskrequest.proto` file, shown below.
+We can find the message type defining exactly this in the task request definition proto file, which is one of the following:

+- More recent versions of Caikit: `ccv.objectdetectiontaskrequest.proto`; here, ccv is the `service_generation` name defined in our runtime config
+- Older versions of Caikit: `objectdetectiontaskrequest.proto`

 ```protobuf
 ...